as3hr/eCommerce/admin_panel/README.md

    git clone <admin-panel-repo-url>
 5. Set Up
    [Backend](https://github.com/as3hr/eCommerce/tree/main/backend)
+6. Create an Admin:
+    Call the Create User/Create Account Api with "isAdmin: true" and other user information.

+7. Use the credentials you gave in the previous step to log in to the Admin-Panel

-7. Run the admin panel:
+8. Run the admin panel:
    ```bash
    flutter run